 Maybe this picture does the plough more justice than my own.

-This article from the Portland Guardian of November 18, 1935 describes what happened to the plough after it left the Henty’s possession
+This article from the Portland Guardian of 18 November 1935 described what happened to the plough after it left the Henty’s possession

-The next photo is of a model of the house lived in by Joseph Henry Porter and his wife, Sarah Herbertson, in Gawler Street, Portland.
-Joseph constructed the house and Sarah furnished it.
+The is a model of the house occupied by Joseph Henry Porter and his wife, Sarah Herbertson, in Gawler Street, Portland.
+Joseph constructed the model and Sarah furnished it.
 I like the detail, even down to pickets missing off the fence.
+Both Joseph and Sarah are part of the Western District Families Pioneer Obituary Index.
+Joseph’s obituary mentioned his fine craftmanship.

 Mary McKillop spent some time in Portland and an exhibit commemorates this, complete with the spires from the original Roman Catholic church in Portland.